 Stunning Bloom Boxes on a Budget

 One of our favorite cheap backyard landscaping ideas is to use discarded wood.
-If you’re interested in a concrete walkway or pathway, consider using cement blocks cut in half for your design.
+If you’re interested in a concrete walkway or pathway, or driveway pavement, consider using cement blocks cut in half for your design.
 The total cost will surprise you… in a good way.

 For raised beds, use four-by-fours and two-by-eights or lumber from old pallets to create garden beds that are sturdy enough to hold even heavy plants.